Auto-Coursera — AI-powered Coursera quiz assistant

 - Windows Defender SmartScreen may warn about the script.
 Click More info → Run anyway.

-App installers
+App Installers

 What permissions does it need?